 While speed is crucial to real estate transactions, account-to-account payments also provide greater control over transaction timing and risk mitigation.

-Other benefits of integrating a payment API include:
+Other benefits of automating B2B payments with a payment API include:

 - Build a payment experience with the ability to maintain company branding.